orlandocarnate/TriviaGame/README.md

 * Start Over button is shown.
 * When Start Over button is clicked, the game restarts without refreshing the page.

+## Programmer's Notes
+* On Click events do not work on dynamically created elements